ohata-toast/Container-Container-Registry-v2/en/user-guide.md

 ### Delete Container Images and Artifacts

-If you no longer use an image stored in the registry, you can delete it from the NHN Cloud Console.
+If you no longer use an image stored in the registry, you can delete it from the NCR Console.
 To delete an image, select the image to delete on the image list view and click the **Delete Image** button.
 Likewise, to delete an artifact, select the artifact to delete in the artifact list view and click the **Delete Artifact** button.

 ### Create a Container Image Tag

-You can create tags in the NHN Cloud Console without using the Docker command-line tool.
+You can create tags in the NCR Console without using the Docker command-line tool.
 On the artifact list view, select an artifact to add a tag to, and then select the **Tag** tab on the detailed information view at the bottom.
 You will then see a list of tags assigned to the currently selected artifact.
-If you click the **Create Tag** button, the **Create Tag** pop-up appears, and you can create a new tag by entering the tag name of your choice.
+If you click the **Create Tag** button, the **Create Tag** dialog box appears, and you can create a new tag by entering the tag name of your choice.

 ### Delete a Container Image Tag

-Likewise, if you have tags that you no longer use, you can delete them in the NHN Cloud Console.
+Likewise, if you have tags that you no longer use, you can delete them in the NCR Console.
 Similar to creating a tag, go to the tag list view and select a tag to delete.
 If there are many tags and the tag does not appear in the tag list, you can use the tag search function to find the tags you want to delete.
 Select the tag to delete and click the **Delete Tag** button to delete the selected tag.

+### Registry Webhook Settings

+To receive notifications on image changes, register your webhook settings in the NCR Console.
+Select the registry to configure the webhook on, and select the **Webhook** tab on the details pane at the bottom.
+Click the **Create Webhook** button.
+When the **Create Webhook** dialog box appears, set the properties and click the **OK** button.
+Currently, notification settings using HTTP(S) calls and Slack messenger are supported.

 ### Garbage Collection

 When you delete a registry, image, or artifact, storage space is not immediately returned because only the metadata is deleted.
 Therefore, you must use the garbage collection feature to free up storage space after deleting resources.
-To use the garbage collection feature in the NHN Cloud Console, go to the **Container > Container Registry > Garbage Collection** page.
+To use the garbage collection feature in the NHN Cloud Console, go to the **Container > NHN Container Registry (NCR) > Garbage Collection** page.

 Before running the actual garbage collection, you can use **Run Test** to check the list of deletion targets and the estimation of freed-up storage space.
 You can run the feature by clicking the **Run Now** or **Run Test** button on the **Garbage Collection** page.
 Depending on the execution result, the **Success** or **Failure** will be displayed in **Run Status**.
 Click the View Log button to check the garbage collection results.